SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ## Setup required

 You'll need to set a few things up in preparation for getting this component up and running.
 These instructions assume you've cloned your forked copy of this repository, as described in the [Download and installation section](../../README.md#download-and-installation) of the main repository README.
+The GitHub username in the examples in this README is 'qmacro' - you should replace this with your own GitHub username.

 ### Destinations